-Users familiar with the TIME-TAG mode of the STIS instrument should be aware that COS buffer management differs in some details from that of STIS.
-At the end of a STIS exposure, the entire buffer is read out, regardless of the buffer time set or the number of counts expected.
-Setting the STIS buffer time to any value greater than or equal to half the total exposure time will result in having only this single dump at the end of the exposure.
-Setting the buffer time to less than half the exposure time will cause one or more intermediate dumps to also occur during the exposure, but the time required for the dump after the exposure will not change.
+Users familiar with the TIME-TAG mode of the STIS instrument will note that the COS buffer management described above differs from that of STIS.
+At the end of a STIS exposure, the entire buffer is read out, regardless of the buffer time set, or the number of counts expected.